anirudha-ani/ShadowClone/README.md

 ---

 ## Testing
-The functions are not indipendent enough to be unit testable
+The functions are not independent enough to be unit testable